Rapina al Louvre

 Her next move was more calculated as she prepared to raise her right leg appearing as though she were about to deliver a kick to his stomach, but what was actually her intentionally slowing down giving the perfect opportunity for him to grab her foot before it make an impact, allowing him to forcibly twist her leg in the other direction with enough strength that it sent her body crashing to the ground.

-Feigning being injured, Marcella kept her gaze downcast appearing as though she were cowering away by shuffling her body backwards, but in actual fact was keeping an eye on the pair of black laced boots entering her peripheral vision and promptly growing closer by the second.
+Feigning being injured, Marcella kept her gaze downcast, appearing as though she were cowering away by shuffling her body backwards, but in fact was keeping an eye on the pair of black laced boots entering her peripheral vision and promptly growing closer by the second.

 It was all about timing and accuracy as she anticipated the precise moment to strike.
-Waiting until he was within reach before swinging her legs out from underneath – extending her right dominant leg out, putting all her energy into sweeping it into the backend of his legs, causing his body to come buckling down to the ground.
-Having to act fast, Marcella sprung up from her position from the floor, circling around his fallen frame – hooking her right leg over his shoulder and around the guard’s neck as she swiftly flipped them into a rear triangle chokehold.
-Ignoring the dull pain which pounded into her back when he collapsed backwards, her grip remained firm and unwavering, adding a little more pressure to his neck.
+Waiting until he was within reach before swinging her legs out from underneath–extending her right dominant leg out, putting all her energy into sweeping it into the backend of his legs, causing his body to come buckling down to the ground.
+Having to act fast, Marcella sprung up from her position from the floor, circling around his fallen frame–hooking her right leg over his shoulder and around the guard’s neck as she swiftly flipped them into a rear triangle chokehold.
+Ignoring the dull pain which pounded into her back when he collapsed backwards, her grip remained firm, adding a little more pressure to his neck.

-His body continued to flail everywhere for a moment or two, refusing to back down – nipping and grabbing at anywhere he could on her clothed skin.
+His body continued to flail everywhere for a moment or two, refusing to back down–nipping and grabbing anywhere he could on her clothed skin.
 But unfortunately couldn’t escape his inevitable and eventually fell into absolute unconsciousness.

 La Mona Lisa.

 Lanna sat back as she watched her friends advance down the staircase, seconds from their getaway.
-Despite the fact that they were committing more than a good number of crimes, the British blonde couldn’t help but feel smug that they had actually managed to get away with it all.
+Despite the fact that they were committing more than a good number of crimes, the British blonde couldn’t help but feel smug that they had actually got away with it all.

 Of course, the feeling was ill-timed.
 The proud look on her face faltered, before dropping entirely when noticing the quick movement coming from one of the other screens.

-It appeared that they wouldn’t be getting out quite so covertly.
+It seemed that they wouldn’t be getting out so covertly.